 How Do We Share Information Across Borders

 If we transmit personal data across national boundaries, we attempt to do so in compliance with any national laws that govern the cross-border transfer of information.
-For example, we have taken several steps to facilitate the transfer of personal data that we receive about residents of the European Union.
-These include enacting Binding Corporate Rules, self-certifying under the EU-U.S. Privacy Shield Framework, and using standard contractual clauses.
+For example, we have taken several steps to facilitate the transfer of personal data that we receive about residents of the European Union and Switzerland.
+These include enacting Binding Corporate Rules, self-certifying under the EU-U.S. Privacy Shield Framework, the Swiss – U.S. Privacy Shield Framework, and using standard contractual clauses.

-CSG complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.
+CSG complies with the EU-U.S. Privacy Shield Framework and the Swiss – U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
 CSG has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.

 Standard contractual clauses refer to clauses that the European Union Commission has determined provide an adequate level of protection for data that is transferred outside of the European Economic Area.
 CSG may use pre-approved standard contractual clauses if it transfers personal data to a service provider that is outside of the EEA, and is located in a country that the European Union does not recognize as having adequate legal structures for protecting personal data.